on-page seo 7 min read

 Most SEO mistakes happen before a page goes live — not after.
 A missing title tag, a keyword-stuffed paragraph, a URL with underscores instead of hyphens.
 These are all fixable in two minutes before you publish, but a nightmare to fix after Google has already indexed the page.
-Use this checklist every single time.
+This on-page SEO checklist covers every element you must check before hitting publish on any page or blog post.

 1. Write a Title Tag Under 60 Characters